 CCTF has implemented a number of controls in relation to recruitment and hiring.
 Prior to commencing employment with CCTF, all candidates must participate in an interview with their proposed manager, with certain positions requiring multiple interviews.
-As a condition of employment, all candidates must be legally entitled to work in Canada.
+As a condition of employment, all candidates must be legally entitled to work in Canada and must sign our Code of Conduct.
 All successful candidates receive a written offer of employment and are entered into a centralized human resources system prior to their start date.
 Payroll & Benefits are administered by CCTF's affiliate on behalf of CCTF in accordance with applicable legislation.